chrisbinnie/100-per-cent-website-seo-security-performance-scores/README.md

 - JSON and XML data
 - SVG images

 Compression reduces file sizes by 70-90% for text-based resources.
 It's a real eye-opener if you do some Brotli and gzip compression tests.
-In my experience it makes a big difference to the browsing experience.
+In my experience it makes a big difference to the browsing UX.

 ---